Good Faith Estimate Notice (No Surprise Act effective 1/1/22)

 Centerstone Military Services

-HMC Healthworks Bx Health Ins (under Uprise Health)
+HMC Healthworks Bx Health Insurance (under Uprise Health)

-TriCare West (HNFS; Active Military) Behavioral Health Insurance
+TriCare West (HNFS; Active/Retired Military & Families) Bx Health Insurance

 VA/TriWest Veteran's Community Care Network (CCN) Program

 Note: We are sad to say, but as of December 10, 2021 we no longer provide services using CA Victim of Crime because of their added regulations and slow payment process.
-If you are attempting to use that service we can discuss our reasons and see if we can be of help in another way.
+They are a "payer of last resort" so you typically must use your insurance even if you have a high deductible before they will reimburse for mental health care.
+If you are attempting to use that service we can discuss our various reasons we no longer take them and see if we can be of help in another way.

 If your insurance carrier is not listed above, you can check to see if your insurance would reimburse you their rates toward our typical fees for Out of Network (OON) care.
 If so, we can provide what is called a Super Bill after paying to turn in with your OON paperwork to request reimbursement.